 Being a successful actor isn’t all it’s cracked up to be.

-The play is set backstage at Chichester Festival Theatre in 1983, when Omar actually starred in Terrance Rattigan's The Sleeping Prince.
+The play is set backstage at Chichester Festival Theatre in 1983, when Omar actually starred in Terence Rattigan's The Sleeping Prince.
 Playwright Hannah Khalil has spoken to his real co-stars and former staff at the theatre to create a fictional piece inspired by this moment of theatre history.

 Peppered with anecdotes from their interviews, as well as from Omar’s autobiography, the result is a comedy-drama that asks big questions about fame and power; and celebrates our love of theatre.